Robert Stewart, Duke of Albany: Increasing prominence

 Doune Castle, which Robert built beginning in the 1370s, still stands today.

-Probably during the early 1370s, Robert began the construction of Doune Castle, which became the seat of his earldom of Menteith.
-Robert built Doune as an impressive residence, which was designed to project his power and prestige to guests and onlookers.
-Robert probably intended his new castle at Doune to serve as a compliment to nearby Stirling Castle, which he controlled after 1373.
+Probably during the 1370s, Robert began the construction of Doune Castle, which became the seat of his earldom of Menteith.
+Robert built his new castle on the site of an earlier fortification, which may have been built by his collateral ancestor, Walter Bailloch.
+Robert's architectural works at Doune, which included a large, self-enclosed keep, bore similarities to contemporary European noble residences, such as the Château de Pierrefonds.
+Robert probably intended Doune to serve as a compliment to nearby Stirling Castle, which he controlled after 1373.
 Robert's construction of Doune also allowed him to consolidate his hold on Menteith.
 As his influence in the earldom grew, Robert may have begun to patronize the local cult of St. Fillan.
-Robert's anxiety over his position in Menteith was likely driven by the death of his wife Margaret, Countess of Menteith, on an unknown date in c.
+Robert's anxiety over his position in Menteith was likely driven by the death of his wife, Margaret, Countess of Menteith, on an unknown date in c.
 1376.
 Robert continued to use the title of Earl of Menteith after his wife's death, and successfully ignored the rights of his wife's children by John Drummond to inherit Menteith, likely with his father's support.

-Robert participated in march days, meetings of Scottish and English representatives to settle disputes in the Debatable Lands, alongside his eldest brother during the late 1370s.
+Robert participated in march days, meetings of Scottish and English representatives to settle disputes in the Debatable Lands, alongside his eldest brother, during the late 1370s.
 In 1378, Robert and his younger brother, David, Earl of Strathearn, fought alongside Archibald the Grim in a battle at Melrose against an English raiding party.
 Robert's cooperation with Archibald in the 1378 campaign signaled the improved relationship between the two men, after Robert II had officially recognized Archibald's claim to the Murray inheritance.

 Second marriage

-Robert's first wife, Margaret, Countess of Menteith, who was last recorded in 1372, had died before 1380.
+Robert's first wife, Margaret, died in c.
+1376.
 In May 1380, Robert obtained a dispensation from the Avignon antipope, Clement VII, to marry Muriella Keith, a daughter of William Keith, the hereditary Great Marischal of Scotland.
 Little is known about Muriella.
 Robert's eldest child by Muriella, John, was born in c.
 1381.
 Robert developed a close relationship with his father-in-law, William Keith, after 1380, and the two men were frequently in each other's company.
 Robert's marriage to Muriella allowed him to develop a close political alliance with the Keith family, which was influential in north-eastern Scotland.
 Robert's support enabled William Keith to build a tower house at Dunnottar.